UNISONTechnologies/institute-learning/_pages/contributing.md

 ---
 ```

+If you want a subtitle, add `subtitle: Your Subtitle` underneath `title: ...`.
 If you want LaTeX support enabled, add `latex: true` before the last `---`.
 Then, after adding your front matter, add your content.
-Institute Learning uses Jekyll, which supports Markdown.
-So all posts can be written in Markdown or directly in HTML, but Markdown is preferred.
+Institute Learning's posts can be written in Markdown or directly in HTML, but Markdown is preferred.